Dashing through the snow… walking in a winter wonderland… I’m dreaming of a white christmas… Let it snow! Let it snow! Let it snow!

 We love snowmobiling around Island Park to the various lodges and restaurants during Christmas time.
 It is so cheerful.
 The lights at local businnesses light up the outside, and the insides glow with Christmas colors.
 Everyone is a little extra joyus this time of year.

-Often we get friends or family that come visit for the holiday.
-We like to take them to Meadow Creek Lodge on snowmobiles for lunch, via Big Springs, of course.
+Often we have friends or family come visit for the holidays.
+We like to take them to Meadow Creek Lodge on snowmobiles for lunch.
 For people that aren’t used to real snow at Christmas, it’s a real treat.
 Going to a snowbound lodge that you can’t drive to is a magical experience.

 Of course, part of the Christmas experience is running into old friends during the travels around.
-Theres also lots of terrific food shared, and every local place is open and cheerful.
-What a fun time it is.
+There’s also lots of delicious food and treats shared, and every place is open and cheerful.
+What a great time it is.

 Island Park is among the most renowned places to snowmobile in the world.
 Whether you are an expert that wants to snowmobile on Mount Jefferson, or a first timer that just wants to ride the trails and see the sights, Island Park has it all.